 Housing an international art fair, several world-class museums, as well as countless galleries and exhibitions, it is not exaggerated to call Basel Switzerland’s capital of art.
 Adding a beautiful old town and modern buildings designed by famous contemporary architects, the city becomes a paradise for lovers of art and architecture.Continue reading Basel: A Center of Art and Architecture

 Lacking the charm of neighboring Hansa cities, Hanover has never scored high on the list of most favorite destinations in Germany.
 Most people assume that this place is solely an industrial center with nothing else to see.
-Yet hidden beneath the “industrialized” façade is a city full of history and cultural heritage which are only visible to those with patience and a keen eye.Continue reading Hanover: Is the Capital of Lower Saxony worth visiting?
+Yet hidden beneath the “industrialized” façade is a city full of history and cultural heritage which are only visible to those with patience and a keen eye.Continue reading Hanover: What to see in the Capital of Lower Saxony?

 With an incredibly beautiful Old Town setting against the backdrop of the majestic Alps, Salzburg is a perfect stage for any show.
 By a twist of fate, the legendary composer Mozart was also born in this heartland of Europe, making it a city of music and theatrical performance.Continue reading Salzburg: The Stage in the Alpine Foothills